 Instructions are included in this manual for operating some of the components that are standard on this vehicle.
 Instructions are also given for components that are options and may not appear on all vehicles.
-For more detailed information on components refer to the individual manufacturer's operating instructions contained in the Owner's Information Package.
+For more detailed information on components refer to the individual manufacturers operating instructions contained in the Owner's Information Package.

-The limited warranties issued by the component manufacturers require periodic service and maintenance.
-The owner's failure to provide this service and/or maintenance may result in the loss of warranty coverage.
-The owner should review the Newmar Corporation Limited Warranty and other manufacturers' limited warranties on all components applicable to this vehicle.
+The limited warranties issued by component manufacturers require periodic service and maintenance.
+The owner s failure to provide this service and/or maintenance will result in the loss of warranty coverage.
+The owner should review the Newmar Corporation limited warranty and other manufacturers limited warranties of all components applicable to this vehicle.
 To activate the warranties on the components within your Newmar recreational vehicle, be sure to file the appropriate registration card with the component manufacturer as described with the individual instruction booklet.